RuslanPr0g/Hiscaries-Library-of-Stories/README.md

 2. **Performance**
    - Address all the performance bottlenecks! especially the one when returning a list of stories, 10 stories is like 12MB THAT'S CRAZY!.
+   - Also add image compression so that it has smaller size!

 5. **DTO Optimization**
    - Simplify Read DTOs, ensuring they only carry necessary data.